fermartinezmeana/Openvswitch-Install-CentOS7/commands/README.md

 Example:

+If you want to install the version 2.10.1 then:

-Replay this: [ovs@fer ~]# wget http://openvswitch.org/releases/openvswitch-2.11.0.tar.gz
+Replace this: [ovs@fer ~]# wget http://openvswitch.org/releases/openvswitch-2.11.0.tar.gz

 By this: [ovs@fer ~]# wget http://openvswitch.org/releases/openvswitch-2.10.1.tar.gz